Last Updated on September 16, 2021 by Grow with Bovees

 Spacing And Tree Size

-As mentioned above the trees vary in size and shape but usually grow into quite large trees therefore ample space must be allowed for their development.
-When you are purchasing an avocado sapling, inquire from the nurseryman what the growth habit of the tree is.
+As mentioned above, avocado trees vary in size and shape but usually grow into quite large trees.
+Therefore, ample space must be allowed for their development.
+When you are purchasing an avocado sapling, inquire from the supplier what the growth habit of the tree is.

 As avocados are attractive evergreens with beautiful green leaves, they can be planted as specimen trees in the garden.